Hello everyone! How is it going?

 It means that fire disasters are not a concern for the Japanese.
 Correct?

-Yep, we were (are still) close to water sources.
-However, they did not have a system to draw water from rivers nor invented them – for example, a pump and horse.
+However, they (old Japanese in the city) did not have a system to draw water up from rivers – for example, a pump and a horse.
 (They had one pump system, but the power was similar to a faucet.)

 Why were many houses wooden?

-The answer is simple.
-Japan has many mountains with forests.
-So, forestry was an active/aggressive market, and costs were much cheaper than Mason’s.
+Besides, they cost much less than Mason’s.
 It is the reason.
 They are easy to break and easy to establish.

 Then, what is the solution if the fire occurs?